| Contents: | Main | Chapter | See Also: | Getting Started Manual | Advanced User Manual | |||

 |

-| Z | Zero nodes on word processing attributes are included in the array subscripts. | |
+| Z | Zero nodes on word-processing attributes are included in the array subscripts. | |

 | ATTRIBUTE |

 (Required) A list of data dictionary attribute names separated by semicolons.
 Full attribute names must be used.
-To see a list of the FILE ATTRIBUTES that you can use, click here.
-To see a list of the FIELD ATTRIBUTES that can be used, click here. |
+REF: For a list of file attributes that you can use, see FILE ATTRIBUTES.
+For a list of the field attributes that you can use, see FIELD ATTRIBUTES. |

 |